 Replace the email in the Summary field and have someone in Release Engineering vouch for you in the bug.

 How to get Balrog access#

 Similar to Shipit, you need to be added to the balrog and vpn_balrog LDAP groups and have someone add you as a user and attach you to the releng role through the Balrog admin UI.

-Next, file a Github issue within the Balrog repo.
-Ask to be added to the Balrog admin user list and attached to the releng role.
-Also have someone vouch for you.
+Then, ask a Release Engineer to be added to the Balrog admin user list and attached to the releng role.

 Tooling for debugging and rerunning tasks#